Pest Control Strategies

 ●Mix different vegetables and herbs together rather than growing a monoculture

-●Avoid the use of all pesticides.
-They kill indiscriminately both beneficial and
+●Avoid the use of chemical pesticides.
+They kill indiscriminately both

 ●Keep records of when pest and disease problems occur.
 You may be able to avoid